rubenerd/rubenerd.com/content/post/2016/this-months-unsubscribe-fun-pinterest.markdown

 ---
 title: "This month's unsubscribe fun: Pinterest"
 date: "2016-01-03T11:52:00+10:00"
-summary: "An unsubscribe link that they say you can't use!"
+abstract: "An unsubscribe link that they say you can't use!"
 category: Internet
 tag:
 - newsletters